Previous Page Google Analytics 4: Referrer in GA4

 Hey, thanks for reading to the end.

 If you’re interested in more GA4 tips and guides, you might consider subscribing to the Root and Branch YouTube channel for an updated video every week.
-There are explainers and tutorials for things like this.
+Or check out one of these other Root and Branch articles.

 About Root & Branch